indietyp/git-102/src/00-theory/04-remotes.md

 # Remotes

 Remotes are repositories that are not on your local machine.
 You can use remotes to push your changes to a remote server or to pull changes from a remote server.
-You can also use remotes to share your changes with other users
+This enables you to collaborate with other people on the same project, as well as save your changes in a safe place.

 ## Multiple remotes